Seagate/cortx/doc/community-build/docker/cortx-all/README.md

    docker run --rm -v /var/artifacts:/var/artifacts -v /mnt/cortx:/cortx-workspace ghcr.io/seagate/cortx-build:rockylinux-8.4 make clean cortx-all-rockylinux-image
    ```

-   **Note:** This process takes around 5Hrs to build entire CORTX packages with minimum VM specifications.
-This time will vary based on VM specification and Network Speed.
+   **Note:** This process takes around 5Hrs to build entire CORTX packages with minimum VM specifications where time can vary based on VM specification and network speed.

 4. To validate that Packages are generated, run the following command after the build step is complete:
    ```